brian-c-moore/cof/README.md

 # Continuous Operations Framework (COF)

-> A practical overlay that translates high-level lifecycle principles (ITIL, DevOps, NIST, ISO, etc.) into actionable operations workflows.
+> Bridging the gap between abstract lifecycle principles and actionable operations workflows.

-## Overview
+## Introduction

-The **Continuous Operations Framework (COF)** is a lightweight, customizable approach to day-to-day operations.
-It’s inspired by DevOps and Lean IT concepts—particularly the focus on continuous flow, feedback loops, and incremental improvements—but it’s not strictly a “DevOps” or "Lean IT" solution.
-Instead, it helps teams **map** the workflows of tickets or incidents to an **Operations Delivery Pipeline (ODP)**, from detection through resolution in a way that aligns with the organizations governing framework.
+The **Continuous Operations Framework (COF)** is a lightweight, customizable approach to optimizing day-to-day operations workflows.
+Inspired by DevOps and Lean IT principles—such as continuous flow, feedback loops, and incremental improvements—COF focuses on operationalizing high-level lifecycle principles like those found in ITIL, DevOps, or ISO standards.

-By introducing clear, granular status categories (e.g., _In Progress: Triage_, _Pending: Validation_), teams gain deeper visibility into exactly where work is at any given time.
-This visibility allows for more precise metrics, more targeted process improvements, and faster feedback loops.
+At its core, COF helps teams **map operational tasks into an Operations Delivery Pipeline (ODP)** that aligns with the organization's governing framework.
+By introducing clear and granular status categories (e.g., _In Progress: Triage_, _Pending: Validation_), it provides deeper visibility into work progress, enabling:

+- Precise tracking of tasks from detection through resolution.
+- Metrics that identify bottlenecks and inform improvements.
+- Faster, more actionable feedback loops.

+Unlike purely abstract frameworks, COF focuses on where the rubber meets the road: translating abstract lifecycle stages into tangible workflows.
+It ensures that operational processes remain compliant with governing standards while delivering value in real-time.

 ---

-## Key Principles
+## Core Principles

 1. **Lifecycle-Centric Approach**
    COF organizes work around the lifecycle of a work item.
 It aims to align with overarching frameworks (ITIL, NIST, ISO, etc.) but focuses specifically on the **operational slice**—the stages where day-to-day human-driven work occurs.